-· To supervise the triage of all patients that need urgent imaging (in the emergency department as well as in-hospital/critical care) • To demonstrate active leadership within the different critical care teams (trauma team, resuscitation team, vascular emergency team etc.), specifically in regard to imaging • To have an adequate level of presentation skills in regard to education in the department, the other departments and conferences · To supervise technicians performing requested studies to full potential on a per-patient basis (positioning, contrast material, choice of protocol) • To supervise and encourage radiographers in maximizing their individual performance • To set up adequate quality assurance schemes for patient care in the emergency department, to reduce radiation dose and maintain adequate image quality • To interactively lead multidisciplinary team conferences and case based discussions • To supervise residents in level I & II training with respect to diagnostic as well as procedural emergency radiology (and potential complications, e.g. in CT-cystography in trauma) • To supervise procedures performed by radiology personnel in the acute care setting · To supervise effective communication of residents with requesting physicians and patients • To prepare and plan examinations of paediatric and adult patients for any kind of urgent CT or MRI examinations, including ECG-gated scans • To supervise and explain the proper choice of post-processing tools · To have an efficiently structured approach to reading massive data volumes acquired in trauma evaluation To demonstrate stress tolerance · To incorporate all available clinical information and to tailor the imaging protocol to the individual needs of patients with pathology possibly arising from multiple organ systems • To assess complex CT and MRI imaging protocols for image quality, dose reduction, reconstruction algorithm, data handling and storage as well as reporting quality • To perform and present research related work related to scientific questions and/or evidence based improvement and quality work in the field of emergency radiology • To critically review the literature and research articles in the field · To conduct a research study, and to evaluate and present the results in a scientific manner • To understand the potential impact of technological development and learn how to translate results of research into clinical practice • To perform eFAST • To confidently perform femoral artery and venous puncture techniques
+- To supervise the triage of all patients that need urgent imaging (in the emergency department as well as in-hospital / critical care) - To demonstrate active leadership within the different critical care teams (trauma team, resuscitation team, vascular emergency team etc.), specifically in regard to imaging - To have an adequate level of presentation skills in regard to education in the department, the other departments and conferences - To supervise technicians performing requested studies to full potential on a per-patient basis (positioning, contrast material, choice of protocol) - To supervise and encourage radiographers in maximising their individual performance - To set up adequate quality assurance schemes for patient care in the emergency department, to reduce radiation dose and maintain adequate image quality - To interactively lead multidisciplinary team conferences and case-based discussions - To supervise residents in Level I & II training with respect to diagnostic as well as procedural emergency radiology (and potential complications, e.g., in CT-cystography in trauma) - To supervise procedures performed by radiology personnel in the acute care setting - To supervise effective communication of residents with requesting physicians and patients - To prepare and plan examinations of paediatric and adult patients for any kind of urgent CT or MRI examinations, including ECG-gated scans - To supervise and explain the proper choice of post-processing tools - To have an efficiently structured approach to reading massive data volumes acquired in trauma evaluation - To demonstrate stress tolerance - To incorporate all available clinical information and to tailor the imaging protocol to the individual needs of patients with pathology possibly arising from multiple organ systems - To assess complex CT and MRI imaging protocols for image quality, dose reduction, reconstruction algorithm, data handling and storage as well as reporting quality - · To perform and present research-related work related to scientific questions and/or evidence-based improvement and quality work in the field of emergency radiology - To critically review the literature and research articles in the field - To conduct a research study, and to evaluate and present the results in a scientific manner

-• To confidently perform image guided drainage of fluid collections • To perform percutaneous transhepatic drainage of the biliary tract • To perform in other interventional emergency procedures under image guidance, particularly in bleeding control • To confidently identify modality dependent imaging findings of misplacement of devices such as ventilation, drainage or catheter tubes • To confidently identify modality and body region dependent common imaging findings in emergency cases such as fracture patterns, ileus signs, free air and fluids, bleedings, infarctions, organ injury • To confidently classify modality dependent imaging findings to be potentially acute life-threatening, in principal but not immediately life-threatening, severe but not life-threatening or other • To confidently classify modality dependent imaging findings according to curricular content provided by corresponding other subspecialties • To perform image interpretation or therapy of >2000 emergency cases (>500 CR, >100 eFAST, >100 US, >500 CT including >50 polytrauma cases and >20 Triple-rule-outs, >100 MRI, >10 embolisations, >10 PTD, >50 drainage of fluid collections).
-These cases have to distribute commonly over the body regions and the typical pathologies • To interpret, report, communicate and demonstrate common and typical findings • To interpret, report, communicate and demonstrate rare findings • To supervise the imaging quality of emergency CT, radiographic and MRI examinations including image post- processing To manage procedural complications of imaging in the emergency setting
+- To understand the potential impact of technological development and learn how to translate results of research into clinical practice - To perform eFAST (if done at the local institution) or emergency thoracic and abdominal US - To have experience of femoral artery and venous puncture techniques - To have experience of image-guided drainage of fluid collections - To have experience of percutaneous cholecystectomy and nephrostomy - To have experience of other interventional emergency procedures under image guidance, particularly in bleeding control - To confidently identify modality-dependent imaging findings of misplacement of devices such as ventilation, drainage or catheter tubes - To confidently identify modality-and body-region-dependent common imaging findings in emergency cases such as fracture patterns, ileus signs, free air and fluids, bleedings, infarctions, organ injury - To confidently classify modality-dependent imaging findings to be potentially acute life-threatening, major but not immediately life-threatening, severe but not life-threatening or other - To confidently classify modality-dependent imaging findings according to curricular content provided by other corresponding subspecialties - To perform image interpretation or therapy of >2000 emergency cases (>500 CR, >200 eFAST or emergency abdominal US, >500 CT including a wide variety of acute emergency presentations including >200 polytrauma cases >100 MRI, give evidence of image-guided emergency procedures).
+These cases should be distributed proportionally by body regions and typical pathologies. - To interpret, report, communicate and demonstrate common and typical findings - To interpret, report, communicate and demonstrate rare findings - To supervise the imaging quality of emergency CT, radiographic and MRI examinations including image post-processing - To manage procedural complications of imaging in the emergency setting